 Felicia McKinley began her law enforcement career in 1999 as an emergency services dispatcher with Ford County before working as a dispatcher in the Kansas City metropolitan area.
 She has worked for municipal, county and consolidated 911 centers during her career and returned to HGSO in early 2012 after spending two years with Ford County Communications.
 Felicia serves as the primary agency TAC and as a Communications Training Officer (CTO).
 Felicia speaks fluent Spanish and is able to assist other deputies in contacts that they may have with the Hispanic community.
 Felcia also serves the agency as a part-time Deputy Sheriff and hopes to make the transition to being a full-time Deputy at some point in the future.

 Rebecca Selfridge joined the Sheriff's Office in July 2013.
-Rebecca is new to the field of Emergency Communications, but is quickly becoming an asset to the office.
+Rebecca is relatively new to the field of Emergency Communications, but has quickly become an asset to the office.

 WHEN SHOULD I CALL 911?

 Dial 911 only in emergencies, examples would be: fires, medical emergencies, crimes in progress,or if a person believes they are in danger.
 If you don’t know whether to call 911 or not, calling is always the right thing to do.

 Dial 620-357-8391 for all non-emergency calls.
 Although all calls (911 and 357-8391) are routed to the same dispatch center, 911 calls are handled on a higher priority.
 Dialing 357-8391 for non-emergencies keeps the 911 lines free to handle emergencies.

 E911 is Enhanced 911 which automatically reports both the number and location of the caller, if the location is available.
 This information is referred to as the ANI/ALI (Automatic Number Identification/Automatic Location Identification).
 ANI/ALI information is received within 1.5 seconds from the time the 911 call is initiated.